riptidewave93/caddygit/README.md

 # caddygit

+### Note that this is a fork-of-a-fork that is only modified to allow import during docker build.
+This code IS NOT OWNED OR MANAGED by me in any way, shape, or form.
+Please refer to the source repos.

 > Git module for Caddy v2

 The module is helpful in creating git clients that pull from the given